jkenton/drkenton/vita.md

 Kenton, J. (2013).
 The public side of the unit assessment system: YASU & DAR.
 In *Society for Information Technology & Teacher Education International Conference* (pp. 2154–2157).
 Association for the Advancement of Computing in Education (AACE).

 Kenton, J. (2012).
 The care and feeding of an assessment system: Responding to university, program, state and federal changes in teacher preparation standards.
-In Society for Information Technology & Teacher Education International Conference (pp. 1880–1884).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 1880–1884).
 Association for the Advancement of Computing in Education (AACE).

 Martin, A. C., Crisp, E., & Kenton, J. (2012).
 Developing effective professional development spaces, real and virtual, for College of Education faculty.
-In Society for Information Technology & Teacher Education International Conference (pp. 2253–2257).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 2253–2257).
 Association for the Advancement of Computing in Education (AACE).

 Blummer, B. & Kenton, J. (2011).
-Best practices for integrating e-books in libraries: A literature review from 2005 to the present.
-Future of the Book Conference, Tallahassee, Florida, July 21-22nd 2011.
+Best practices for integrating e-books in libraries: A literature review from 2005 to the present. *Future of the Book Conference*, Tallahassee, Florida, July 21-22nd 2011.

  Blummer, B. & Kenton, J. (2011).
-Evaluating the effectiveness of a metacognitive tool: A pilot study.
-Georgia International Conference on Information Literacy.
+Evaluating the effectiveness of a metacognitive tool: A pilot study. *Georgia International Conference on Information Literacy*.
 Savannah, Georgia, September 23-24th 2011.

 Kenton, J. M., & Song, L. (2008).
 Action research practitioner perspectives.
-In Society for Information Technology & Teacher Education International Conference (pp. 1119–1120).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 1119–1120).
 Association for the Advancement of Computing in Education (AACE).

 Kenton, J. (September, 2008).
 Evaluating learning and instructional effectiveness (Part I of III).
 Interactive workshop presented at the Office of Technology Services, Towson University.
 September 25, 2008.

 Martin, A.C. & Kenton, J. (2007).
 Microsoft PowerPoint as an Interactive Theatre Learning Tool.
-In T. Bastiaens & S. Carliner (Eds.), Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2007 (pp. 1062-1065).
+In T. Bastiaens & S. Carliner (Eds.), *Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2007* (pp. 1062-1065).
 Chesapeake, VA: AACE.

 Pusey, P., Sadera, W., & Kenton, J. (2007).
 The technology coordinator: an analysis of the interactions and perceptions that influence effectiveness.
-In Society for Information Technology & Teacher Education International Conference (pp. 1660–1663).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 1660–1663).
 Association for the Advancement of Computing in Education (AACE).

 Sadera, W., Kenton, J., & Pusey, P. (2006).
 Trends in professional development, technology use, and student achievement: A look into three elementary schools.
-In Society for Information Technology & Teacher Education International Conference (pp. 1777–1780).
+In *Society for Information Technology & Teacher Education International Conference* (pp. 1777–1780).
 Association for the Advancement of Computing in Education (AACE).

-Kenton, J.M. & Sadera,W. (2005).
+Kenton, J.M. & Sadera, W. (2005).
 Effective design and implementation of case-based online learning.
 Paper presented at the Maryland Distance Learning Association Annual Conference, Adelphi, MD.

 Kenton, J.M., Sadera, W.A. & Frazier, L.C.
 (2004).
 Case Studies in Distance Education: Examples of Two Effective Instructional Uses.
-In J. Nall & R. Robson (Eds.), Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2004 (pp. 765-768).
+In J. Nall & R. Robson (Eds.), *Proceedings of World Conference on E-Learning in Corporate, Government, Healthcare, and Higher Education 2004* (pp. 765-768).
 Chesapeake, VA: AACE.

 Clausen, J., Kenton, J., & Lindstrom, D. (2003).
 A model of instructional technology and preservice teacher preparation programs (pp. 1700–1703).
 Presented at the Society for Information Technology & Teacher Education International Conference, Association for the Advancement of Computing in Education (AACE).
 Retrieved from https://www.learntechlib.org/primary/p/18261/

 Clausen, J., Kenton, J.M., Lindstrom, D.L.
 (March, 2003).
 Seminal readings in technology and teacher education: An introductory framework.
 Paper presented at the 14th International Conference of the Society for Information Technology and Teacher Education, Albuquerque, NM.

 Kenton, J. (2003).
 A web-based chatroom: Swiss army knife for discussion or one-trick pony?.
-In C. Crawford et al. (Eds.), Proceedings of Society for Information Technology & Teacher Education International Conference 2003 (pp. 2408-2409).
+In C. Crawford et al. (Eds.), *Proceedings of Society for Information Technology & Teacher Education International Conference 2003* (pp. 2408-2409).
 Chesapeake, VA: AACE.

 Clausen, J., Kenton, J.M., Lindstrom, D.L.
 (October, 2002).
 Seminal readings in technology and teacher education: A framework for articles in the field of technology and teacher education.
 Graduate Poster Fair, Curriculum and Instruction Department, Iowa State University.